Close

 Term Life Insurance

-At the end of the term, typically ranging from 5 to 30 years, term life insurance policies expire.
+Term life insurance policies expire at the end of the term, typically ranging from 5 to 30 years.
 Here’s what happens:

 • Coverage Ends: Once the term of the policy expires, the coverage provided by the term life insurance policy ceases.
-Policyholders are no longer protected by the insurance policy, and beneficiaries will not receive any death benefit in the event of the insured’s demise after the term ends.
+The insurance policy no longer protects policyholders, and beneficiaries will not receive any death benefit in the event of the insured’s demise after the term ends.

-• Option to Renew: Some term life insurance policies offer the option to renew the coverage at the end of the term.
-However, the premiums for renewal are usually significantly higher and are based on the insured’s age and health condition at the renewal time.
-Renewing a term policy may be a viable option for individuals who still require life insurance coverage but may be more expensive compared to purchasing a new policy.
+• Option to Renew: Some term life insurance policies offer the option to renew coverage at the end of the term.
+However, the renewal premiums are usually significantly higher and are based on the insured’s age and health condition at the renewal time.
+Renewing a term policy may be a viable option for individuals who still require life insurance coverage, but it may be more expensive than purchasing a new policy.

 • Conversion Option: Many term life insurance policies include a conversion option, allowing policyholders to convert their term policy into a permanent life insurance policy, such as whole life or universal life insurance, without the need for a medical exam.